Aias/words/Commonplace/The Usefulness of Useless Knowledge.md

   - knowledge #knowledge
   - work #work
 ---
 Its mission is to be a temple of unrestricted scholarship, an intellectual playground, and a haven for unfettered fundamental research.

 /

-"In the long-term, new inventions and new solutions to the world’s problems can only come into existence if people have the option and freedom to try, to tinker, and to fail.”
+> ”In the long-term, new inventions and new solutions to the world’s problems can only come into existence if people have the option and freedom to try, to tinker, and to fail.”

 /

 At the root of every useful invention is the pursuit of (what was initially perceived as) useless knowledge.